rickardlindberg/rickardlindberg.me/writing/reliable-socket-servers/index.markdown

 ...
 </pre></div>
 </div></div>
-So it seems that the client got no errors even though the response took 60 seconds to arrive.
+So it seems that the client got no errors even though the request took 60 seconds to be responded to.

 I suppose you can put a timeout in the client code.
 But this question was about how long the operating system on the server will keep the connection "alive"